stefanv/blog/content/2012-10-15-replicable-super-resolution-paper.md

 Date: 2012-10-15 00:04
 Tags: super-resolution, image-processing, python, science
 Status: published
+Summary: Where I summarize 5 years of my life in 10 pages.

 While I loved the topic of my PhD, I had to take a break after staring at that problem for several years.
 Thereafter, I was side-tracked by